jogam5/Devise_PG/README.md

-#Magazine App
+#Devise + PG + Email App

-This is a test app for a fashion magazine.
+This is a ready to use RoR app using Devise, PG in the database and Email.